medcl/infini-gateway/README.md

 # Docker

-The docker images size is only 6.1 MB.
+The docker image size is only 8.7 MB.

 Pull it from official docker hub
 ```